 Do you know why people share stuff online?
 Probably you’re thinking about the following reasons: 1) To support a cause they believe in; 2) To express themselves; 3) To grow and nourish their relationship with their online friends…

 There are other reasons.
 But the main one is that people share stuff online to feel good about themselves.
-To feed their ego and self-love.
+To feed their ego and to disguise their selfish motives behind altruistic behavior.
 It’s scientifically proven that each new like and each new comment gives us a little dopamine hit.
 And dopamine – if you still don’t know – is the feel-good hormone.2

 Social media feeds our false self.3 Our desire for attention grows with each new like but our willingness to do better work decreases because we think that stuff should just happen for us.
-We think we’re worthy for more just because we have “followers and likes” and people like our “genuine images.”
-Unfortunately, when reality strikes, we get fired, zombies attack, we don’t even learn from our mistakes.
-Rather, we blame others because “I can’t be wrong.
-I’m special.”
+We think we’re worthy of more just because we have “followers and likes” and people like our “genuine images.”
+Unfortunately, when reality strikes, we get fired,

-Main reason for the world being fucked: People create, and later grow, this false self through filtered images and phony statuses and eventually they start believing in their own shit more than they should.
-Unfortunately, their real self stays weak and lack qualities to handle the hurdles of life.
+- Main reason for the world being fucked: People create, and later grow, a false self through filtered images and phony statuses and eventually they start believing in their own shit more than they should.
+Unfortunately, their real self remains weak and lacks the qualities it actually needs to handle the hurdles of life.

 4. We Value Material Possessions Above All

-It’s confusing I know.
-But we grow up adoring all the things.
-Especially the one we don’t yet have.
+It’s confusing, I know.
+But we grow up adoring all kinds of different things.
+Especially the expensive things and the ones we don’t yet have.
 Ahh… That’s the holy grail of things.
 The category of things we all cherish and praise.
 If we don’t have it, it must be special.

 Yes, no matter how many things we own and clutter our homes with, there is always something missing.
 Something that will somehow make our lives complete when we get it.
 And once we do get it, we no longer want it.
-But, “probably that other thing will make my life perfect…” So, we live this hamster wheel life where we’re in constant pursuit of more things but never truly satisfied.
+But, “probably that other thing will make my life perfect…” So, we live this hamster wheel life where we’re in constant pursuit of more things but we never actually reach a state where we are truly satisfied.